davidcarlisle/ll/en/extra-02.md

 ```

 * The first line, marked with `!` gives the general nature of the error (undefined command in this case).
-* The second pair of lines show the line that TeX was processing, with a linebreak marking the point
+* The second pair of lines show the line that TeX was processing, with a line break marking the point
   that TeX had reached.
 The undefined command is the last token read so the last word before the line break
   `\textbold` here.
 After the line break are the remaining tokens `{hmmm}` that have possibly been read as
   an argument but have not yet been executed by TeX.